gpschool/gpss25/labs.md

 title: Labs
 ---

-The labs for the Gaussian Process Summer School can be downloaded here.
 All of the lab sheets are written in Python 3 given in Jupyter notebook format.

 Each lab sheet will be made available on the day of the lab, and answers for each will be made shortly after.
-There are also some extra work sheets, for you to explore in your own time, which give details of other uses of Gaussian processes not covered in the summer school.

-Details of how to set up your Python environment and on the installation of the necessary libraries are available on the [Getting Started](./getting_started) page.
-Ensure you have completed the setup before starting the labs.
-We recommend that you use Binder during the lab sessions.

 ### Lab 1: Gaussian Process Regression